jillkt13/jillkt13.github.io/urp_redesign.md

 ### Experiment

 To collect data at scale and validate, I proposed a large onsite experiment.
-The development team began work on an MVP-version of the redesigned page.
-I built out an extensive experiment plan.
+The development team began work on an MVP-version of the redesigned page, and I built out an extensive experiment plan.
 While some team members pushed for a simple a/b test focused on a single metric, I favored an expanded scope to the experiment.
-I felt that the page was complex enough that it merited a more profound investigation than simply looking at uplift in conversion rate.
+My opinion was that due to the complexity of the page, it merited a more profound investigation than simply looking at uplift in conversion rate.
 In particular, a larger-scale experiment was necessary because:
 * the old and new version of the pages were vastly different, preventing an easy 1-1 comparison of a key metric
 * our point of view for this page went beyond mere conversion, therefore we’d need to evaluate several metrics to get a cohesive perspective on success
 I developed the table below to summarize our multiple goals for the page and various user types and aligned metrics to those goals.
 In partnership with the developers and our web analyst, I helped implement the tracking that would allow us to measure these variables.
 Not all of our variables were easily tracked in Google Analytics, so I had to think through Plan B and even Plan C options to get the tracking we needed to assess success.
 For example, we ended up relying on a heatmap tool to look at general engagement metrics like scroll rate.